elisabettadecao/elisabettadecao.github.io/research/index.md

 * "Metrics for Health Policy" with Joan Costa-i-Font and Ilias Kyriopoulos.

-* "The impact of the family planning program on fertility and mortality" with Nicola Barban, and Marco Francesconi.
+* "The impact of the family planning program on fertility and mortality" with Nicola Barban and Marco Francesconi.

 ## Publications